Open Adult Classes

 It’s Spring Session!

-When: Saturdays 10-11:30 AM January 11 into June, 2025.
+When: Saturdays 10-11:30 AM January 3 through June 20, 2026.

 Who: Led by The Woods Dance Project artists and associates.
 Teacher bios and dates are listed below, as scheduled.